 Ways to improve miles per gallon

 If you admit to being a petrolhead, unfortunately, this section may not be the best information for you.
-Manufacturers would assume that drivers are driving cautiously and reasonable when they state their potential mpg scores; if you don't drive economically then don't expect your car's actual mpg to match that of the brochures.
+Manufacturers would assume that drivers are driving cautiously and reasonably when they state their potential mpg scores; if you don't drive economically then don't expect your car's actual mpg to match that of the brochures.
 If you would like to save a bit of money and harm the environment less, it is of mass importance to try and conserve fuel as best as you can.
 You can do this through a few different methods, some of which including:

 - Don't over-rev and floor the accelerator (drive sensible)